For an in-depth look at the life and death of Philip Seymour Hoffman, watch CNN at 10 p.m. ET.

 As an actor, Hoffman could be heartfelt and giving, as with his male nurse in “Magnolia” or rock critic in “Almost Famous,” or creepily Machiavellian, like the gamemaster in the latest “Hunger Games” movie or a “Mission: Impossible” movie villain.

-He also appeared in "Charlie Wilson's War," "Doubt," and "The Master," for which he was nominated as best supporting actor.
+Hoffman also appeared in “Charlie Wilson’s War,” “Doubt” and “The Master,” for which he was nominated as best supporting actor.

 He appeared last month at the Sundance Film Festival, where a movie he starred in, “God’s Pocket,” premiered.